angular/angular/aio/content/guide/angular-compiler-options.md

 This option allows detection of these errors during the build phase of the library and is used, for example, in producing Angular libraries themselves.

+For library projects generated with the CLI, the dev configuration default is true.

 ### `strictInjectionParameters`

 When true (recommended), reports an error for a supplied parameter whose injection type cannot be determined.
 When false (currently the default), constructor parameters of classes marked with `@Injectable` whose type cannot be resolved produce a warning.

+When you use the CLI command `ng new`, it is set to true by default in the generated project's configuration.

+### `strictTemplates`

+When true, enables [strict template type checking](guide/template-typecheck#strict-mode) in Angular version 9.
+Strict mode is only available when using [Ivy](guide/ivy).

+Additional strictness flags allow you to enable and disable specific types of strict template type checking.
+See [troubleshooting template errors](guide/template-typecheck#troubleshooting-template-errors).

 ### `trace`